patrickcmserrano/portfolio-blog/static/posts/01immutability.en.md

 1. **Thread Safety**: Since data is immutable, multiple threads can access the same structure without conflicts.
 2. **Time Travel**: You can keep references to older versions of data structures without worrying about them being modified.
 3. **Performance**: Structural sharing ensures operations like `conj`, `assoc`, or `pop` are efficient (typically O(log32 n) for vectors and maps, where log32 is nearly constant for practical purposes).
-4. **Functional Purity**: Encourages writing pure functions that don’t rely on mutable state.
+4. **Functional Purity**: Encourages writing pure functions that don't rely on mutable state.

 #### **Common Operations**
 Here are some key functions for working with persistent data structures: